mgruszkiewicz/isseispace/content/blog/cursed-kubernetes-storage-experiment.md

 ---
-title: "How NOT to setup a RWX storage for Kubernetes cluster"
+title: "How NOT to setup a RWX storage for Kubernetes cluster - SMB share on Mikrotik router"
-date: 2025-01-15T21:53:32+01:00
+date: 2025-01-17T21:53:32+01:00
 draft: false
+cover: "images/2025-01-15-cursed-storage/cover.jpg"
-tags: ['en']
+tags: ['en', 'kubernetes', 'lab']
 ---

-Some time ago i decided to setup seperate homelab network in my house, as my previous _homelab_ server is more like a production homeserver which i don't want to disrupt.
-It is not much, but i wanted to build something small, energy-efficient and from the parts i already had.
+Some time ago I decided to setup seperate homelab network in my house, as my previous _homelab_ server is more like a production homeserver which I don't want to disrupt.
+It is not much, but I wanted to build something small, energy-efficient and from the parts I already had.

 But back to the topic that made me curious - I kinda needed some persistent storage for pods in lab.
-Then i remembered that the Mikrotik (RB951G-2HnD) router i'm using have a USB port and i saw a option in winbox to create SMB share.
+Then I remembered that the Mikrotik (RB951G-2HnD) router i'm using have a USB port and I saw an option in winbox to create SMB share.
 I think you can image where it is going.

 # Setup Kubernetes cluster

 For Kubernetes I will be using single-node Talos Linux.
 Didn't even used Terraform or anything fancy to deploy it, just created a virtual machine on Proxmox with nocloud image.
+What is a Talos Linux?
+Talos Linux is a minimal, immutable linux distribution that is designed for Kubernetes - it doesn't even have a SSH, and you do all the configuration over API.

-As this writeup is not a tutorial, I will skip setup of Talos Linux.
+As this writeup is not a tutorial, I will skip setup of Talos Linux, but if i got you interested, take a look on [Talos Linux Getting Started guide](https://www.talos.dev/v1.9/introduction/getting-started/)

 # Setup Samba share on Mikrotik
+The cover picture was kinda a clickbait - for storage I will be using a slow microSD card, as at the time of writing, i didn't had any USB-powered storage that was stable on my mikrotik (i guess 2,5" SSDs or HDDs might be a bit too power hungry, or my adapters were not compatible with ROS)

 I'm not a RouterOS expert, additionally the forum.mikrotik.com at the time of writing was down